3DPrintDemon/Demon_Klipper_Essentials_Unified/Documentation/INSTALL_INSTRUCTIONS/SOVOL_SV08_MAX_SETUP/Sovol_Chamber_Heater.md

 If it looks like this it is wrong & will not work well enough as its too enclosed by the poorly placed & designed stock mount & is too far out of the airflow from the heater's fan!

 >[!CAUTION]
->This is wrong & WILL NOT WORK
+>This is wrong & WILL NOT WORK if placed like this!